 The island of Sveti Stefan offers diverse dining options in a uniquely atmospheric setting, reminiscent of its fabled past – the Piazza.
-This open-air square is the heart and soul of the island’s village setting featuring a number of dining venues including the Enoteca, Taverna and Antipasti Bar.
-Ideal for al fresco tapas and drinks, the Enoteca offers a sea-facing terrace and cellar-like interiors.
+This open-air square is the heart and soul of the island’s village setting featuring a number of dining venues including an enoteca, taverna and antipasti bar.
+Ideal for al fresco tapas and drinks, Enoteca offers a sea-facing terrace and cellar-like interiors.
 The Taverna is the nerve centre of the Piazza serving simple European and American breakfasts as well as fresh, pastoral Mediterranean dishes for lunch and dinner.
 Adjacent lies the Antipasti Bar, a convivial space open in the early evenings.
 The island also offers Aman, the resort’s main restaurant which serves Montenegrin fare as well as international cuisine.
 The large dining room features breathtaking sea views and is complemented by the adjacent Rakija Bar – an ideal venue for refreshments throughout the day.
 Guests can also enjoy drinks and snacks on the Upper Terrace and the Winter Terrace which both offer superb views of the Adriatic Sea.

 At Villa Miločer, the Dining Room, Loggia and the Living Room offer simple, elegant menus driven by fresh produce and locally-caught seafood.
 Situated on the ground floor, the Dining Room is an intimate seven-table dining space with a large open fireplace.
 The tables are set with Italian linen and contemporary furniture is complemented by hand-loomed woollen rugs.
 The Dining Room is open for breakfast,lunch and dinner, and provides views over Miločer Beach.
 Loggia is also located on the ground floor and is accessed via the spacious Living Room, as are the Miločer gardens and beach.
 Loggia features a wisteria-covered colonnade providing a shady retreat during the summer and one of the most picturesque dining terraces in the Adriatic region.
 Large day beds placed beneath the colonnade offer a relaxed vantage point for taking in the breathtaking views of Sveti Stefan Island.
 Loggia is open for breakfast, lunch and dinner.
 The Living Room includes a comfortable lounge with views over Miločer Beach.
 Here guests may enjoy afternoon tea and evening cocktails.

-Guests can enjoy a range of massage and body treatments in one of the six spa cottages scattered over the island or in the privacy of their own accommodations.
+Guests can also enjoy a range of massage and body treatments in the six spa cottages scattered over the island or in the privacy of their own accommodations.